Yghtso/DBlusBlus/docs/DEVELOPMENT.md

 - C++20, required, with compiler extensions disabled;
 - Ninja as the generator for every repository preset.

-No project-specific minimum compiler, Ninja, GTest, Google Benchmark, clang-tidy, or clang-format version is currently declared beyond requiring a tool or library compatible with the configuration above.
+The repository declares no project-specific minimum compiler, Ninja, GTest, Google Benchmark, clang-tidy, or clang-format version beyond requiring a tool or library compatible with the configuration above.
 A compiler must provide the C++20 features used by the source and standard library.